 Of course, as well as helping our customers to recycle their current deposits of Styrofoam, we will also work with them to find alternatives to polystyrene (or the material they would like to use less of).
 With municipalities up and down the country looking to move away from Styrofoam products, and in some instances, outright banning them, it falls into the hands of businesses to seek out alternatives to help move forward in a more sustainable and environmentally friendly way.

 Still have questions about our polystyrene and Styrofoam recycling solutions?
-I’m happy to help!
-Send me an e-mail at email@example.com.
-Feel free to contact our sales team, too, at (844) 479-1507.
+Please reach out to Rubicon’s Sustainability team directly at firstname.lastname@example.org, or contact our sales team at (844) 479-1507.